Vapor Intrusion Mitigation in Omaha, Sioux City, Lincoln, & Nearby

 If VOCs migrate from surface soils into surrounding buildings, this can negatively impact the indoor air quality and cause health issues.
 In many states, vapor intrusion can even represent a significant liability risk for building owners.

 If you're concerned about vapor intrusion, Radon Defense Midwest can help.
 Contact us today to learn more about how we can provide you with quality vapor intrusion testing and mitigation.
-We offer free estimates throughout Nebraska, Missouri, and Iowa in Omaha, Des Moines, Lincoln, and nearby.
+We offer free estimates throughout Nebraska, Missouri, and Iowa in Omaha, Lincoln, Sioux City, and nearby.

 How do VOCs enter the home?